Surgical Case Library

 Endocrine

-Double Parathyroid Adenomas
+Double Water-Clear cell Parathyroid Adenomas.

 This is the second reported case internationally of hypercalcemic crisis caused by double parathyroid adenomas composed of clear cells since the first description in 1934 and very limited published cases.